 Unlike most of London’s foreign cultural centres, Pushkin House operates as an independent charity rather than a government-funded arm of an embassy.
 It lays on a varied programme, focusing on the arts but with a smattering of history, philosophy and politics.
 Events include talks, seminars, exhibitions, films, concerts and readings, mostly in English or with English subtitles in the case of Russian film screenings.

-Russian language courses are run here and Pushkin House also has its own reference library of Russian culture, a corner of which is shown in the picture above (on mouseover, there’s a photo of the house’s meticulously restored staircase).
+Russian language courses are run here and Pushkin House also has its own reference library of Russian culture, a corner of which is shown in the picture above.